-Recognized nationally as a leading appellate litigator, Mr. Dvoretzky argued his 20th case in the Supreme Court this Term and will argue another later this Term.
-He has been one of the most active practitioners before the Supreme Court in recent years, arguing eight merits cases since 2020.
+Recognized nationally as a leading appellate litigator, Mr. Dvoretzky argued his 20th and 21st cases in the Supreme Court this Term.
+He has been one of the most active practitioners before the Supreme Court in recent years, arguing nine merits cases since 2020.
 Mr. Dvoretzky's recent Supreme Court victories include: